andruschak/openai-gym-retro/README.md

 ROMs are not included with gym-retro.
 The shasum's ~~generally~~ rarely match with those found inside The Internet Archive - NoIntro Rom collection.
 However, after you import, you can modify the rom.sha file to match the shasum of the file you imported (it will have been renamed to rom.nes).

+I highly encourage anyone reading this to check out the [Getting Started Guide](https://retro.readthedocs.io/en/latest/getting_started.html).
+It goes through this whole process in a lot more detail.

 ### NeuroEvolution of Augmenting Topologies (NEAT)
 [neat-python](https://github.com/CodeReclaimers/neat-python) is a genetic algorithm for the generation of evolving artificial neural networks.
-We can think of this as as a system being modelled after natural evolution.
+We can think of this as a system being modelled after natural evolution.

 Summarized from the [NEAT overview](https://neat-python.readthedocs.io/en/latest/neat_overview.html):
-To evolve a solution to a problem, provide a fitness function which computes a single real number (increase in x_position for us) indicating the quality of an individual genome: better ability to solve the problem means a higher score. i.e. the further the game character makes it through the level, the higher the fitness score is.
+To evolve a solution to a problem, provide a fitness function which computes a single real number (increase in x_position for us) indicating the quality of an individual genome; i.e. the further the game character makes it through the level, the higher the fitness score is.
 The algorithm progresses through a user-specified number of generations (in our case ~30), with each generation being produced by reproduction and mutation of the most fit individuals of the previous generation.

-The reproduction and mutation operations may add nodes and/or connections to genomes, so as the algorithm proceeds genomes (and the neural networks they produce) may become more and more complex.
+These reproduction and mutation operations may add nodes and/or connections to genomes, so as the algorithm proceeds genomes (and the neural networks they produce) may become more and more complex.
 When the preset number of generations is reached, or when at least one individual (for a fitness criterion function of max; others are configurable) exceeds the user-specified fitness threshold, the algorithm terminates.

 ### OpenCV
 [OpenCV](https://opencv.org/) is an open source computer vision library.
 It is amazing in it's own right.
 I have played with opencv a few times over the years - [skeletal detection - Kinect/SDK](https://www.youtube.com/watch?v=bBsXQb-j9vk) and [facial recognition](https://www.youtube.com/watch?v=onjW4iA1Ai4)